lronaldo/cpctelera/cpctelera/src/readme.txt

 (see cpct_logo.png)

-*Astonishing fast Amstrad CPC game engine for C and Assembler developers*
+*Astonishing fast Amstrad CPC game engine for C and Assembler developers*.
+CPCtelera has been created by these *<Authors>*, and is distributed under *GPL v3 <License>*.

 (see paypaldonations.jpg)